svw5523/Portfolio-Strategy-with-Neural-Network/README.md

 In this project, we define the target variable as the one-day ahead return and construct the trading signal by the sign of the predicted return value.
 If positive, then it shows "buy" signal as 1 and negative shows "sell" signal as -1 in daily basis.

 ### Background and Data Input
 Under the pandemic, pharmaceuticals industry companies played a key role in developing the vaccine and providing medical care program to the society.
-Our team hope to take a step into exploring their stock performance and related portfolio construction.
+Our team hopes to take a step into exploring their stock performance and related portfolio construction.

 Our team selected the following 10 companies from [iShares U.S. Pharmaceuticals ETF (IHE) index](https://www.ishares.com/us/products/239519/ishares-us-pharmaceuticals-etf) and obtained their stock price information from Yahoo!
 Finance [linked here](https://finance.yahoo.com/).